consilience/openapi-generator-psr18/README.md

 ## Generating the Package

-During development, the following commend is used to generate the code.
+During development, the following command is used to generate the code.
 This will be developed and is likely to change.

 ```bash